 What Can I add to Make The Catfish Stew spicer?

-If you want to make the catfish spicer, you could add in some red pepper flakes, Cayenne pepper, or just add in some more hot sauce.
+If you want to make the catfish spicer, you could add in some red pepper flakes and cayenne pepper, or just add in some more hot sauce.
 If I am serving a large crowd or my family, I will let them add in more of the spicer ingredients if they wish when they get their own bowl.

 Can I Add Other Vegetables to this Dish?

 Yes.
-You can add many other vegetables to this dish such as red bell peppers, green bell pepper, and okra to name a few.
+You can add many other vegetables to this dish such as red bell peppers, green bell peppers, and okra to name a few.
 This catfish recipe is the basic recipe that is known for deep south cooking.
 From here you can make your own recipe.

 What other spices and seasonings can I use?

 Some people like to add bay leaves, thyme leaves, Oregano leaves, and even a tablespoon of chili powder.
 Again, you can make this your own recipe but I am giving you the starting point.

 Side Dishes To Serve Catfish Stew With?